jao321/YClon/README.md

 # YClon

-YClon repertoire has been moved to https://github.com/jao321/YClon_YPub.git
+YClon repository has been moved to https://github.com/jao321/YClon_YPub.git

 # Cite this work
 ---